lure23/Lab/README.md

 ### Server-side functions

 Keep the service running.
-Open `http://192.168.64.105:5173/abc`
+Open [`http://192.168.64.105:5173/abc`](http://192.168.64.105:5173/abc).

 >This should show ![](.images/abc_hello.png), defined in `src/routes/abc/+server.js`.

-- Edit the said file, changing the text.
+Edit the said file, changing the text.

-	Now you need to refresh the browser, since the text is not static web content but created anew for each request hitting that server-side function.
+Now you need to refresh the browser, since the text is not static web content but created anew for each request.
 Do you see the change?

+### Authentication

+Let's bring in authentication to the mix.

+For this, you'll need to [go through some hoops](...) to set up a project in the Google Cloud Console.

+---
+*a few minutes later.. 🌘🐌*

+---

+Back?
+Great!

+You now have an `API Key` and `AuthDomain` that can be fed to the `firebase-admin` library.

 <!-- tbd.